 Creating a Pool

-Before you can create a Guest, you need to create a Pool for it; to do this, click on the icon Pool of the top bar, or open the "Guest / Host / Pool" section in the left area of the Dashboard and click the right mouse button on "Pools".
-Then click "New Pool".
+Before you can create a Guest, you need to create a Pool for it; to do this, open the "Guest / Host / Pool" section in the tree view and navigate to "Pools".
+Then click the "New Pool" button on the right.
+You will see the New Pool form:

 - The amount of "reservation blocks" that this Pool will reserve from the Hosts.